schmouk/CppBMPLoader/README.md

 ## Genesis of this project
-The genesis of this project is the initial creation of another library that needed to be associate with an external library for loading BMP images under the **MIT license** or from the public domain, free of rights, to associate them with icons.
+The genesis of this project is the initial creation of another library that needed to be associated with an external library for loading BMP images under the **MIT license** or from the public domain, free of rights, to associate them with icons.

-Unfortunately, no such library has been found under this type of license that would provide the docoding of **all** the different standardized formats of BMP images.
+Unfortunately, no such library has been found under this type of license that would provide for the decoding of **all** the different standardized formats of BMP images.

 ## CppBMPLoader is the implemented solution